Chern classes in equivariant bordism: The MU -completion theorem via Chern classes

 Here $T=\{ (\begin{smallmatrix} \lambda & 0 \\ 0 & \lambda^{-1} \end{smallmatrix}) \ : \ \lambda\in U(1) \}$ is the diagonal maximal torus of $S U(2)$, $\chi:T\iso U(1)$ is the character that projects onto the upper left diagonal entry, and $e(\chi)\in\bMU^2_T$ is its Euler class. \end{eg}

-\begin{con} We construct a $G$-equivariant $\bMU_G$-module $K(G,V)$ associated to a complex representation $V$ of a compact Lie group $G$.
-The construction is a special case of one used by Greenlees and May \cite[Section 1]{greenlees-may:completion}, based on the sequence of Chern classes $c_1(V),\dots,c_m(V)$, where $m=\dim_\mC(V)$.
+\begin{con} We recall a specific $G$-equivariant $\bMU_G$-module associated to a complex representation $V$ of a compact Lie group $G$.
+The construction is known as the {\em stable Koszul complex} for the Chern classes $c_1(V),\dots,c_m(V)$, where $m=\dim_\mC(V)$; in the notation of Greenlees--May \cite{greenlees-may:completion} and La Vecchia \cite{lavecchia}, our $K(G,V)$ would appear as $\Gamma_I(\bMU_G)$, where $I=(c_1(V),\dots,c_m(V))$ is the ideal generated by the Chern classes.

 For any equivariant homotopy class $x\in \bMU_G^l$, we write $\bMU_G[1/x]$ for the $\bMU_G$-module localization of $\bMU_G$ with $x$ inverted; in other words, $\bMU_G[1/x]$ is a homotopy colimit (mapping telescope) in the triangulated category of the sequence